 No Man of Her Own (February 21, 1950)

-Released on February 21, 1950: A pregnant unwed young woman is spurned by the baby's father and in a strange twist of fate she tries to take the place of another pregnant mother when a train wreck kills the other mother.
+Released on February 21, 1950: (running time 1 hour and 37 minutes) A pregnant unwed young woman is spurned by the baby's father and in a strange twist of fate she tries to take the place of another pregnant mother when a train wreck kills the other mother.

 Produced by Richard Maibaum